opatiny/fawami/docs/labNotebook.md

 - how to avoid `number | undefined` errors? when I access an element of an array
 - how to pick the N most diverse elements from a dataset?
+- is there a way of deleting variables after you're done using them, to free memory?
+- how to implement functions that act on an array of class instances? can you put it directly in the class?